But while it’s obvious that each one should be tailored based on one’s specific needs, there’s a need to discuss women’s EDC gear in more detail.

 Narrow your supplies down to the most essential — if you’re more accident-prone than the average Jane, have little kids, or live with a medical condition, then factor those in.

-Here are some basic supplies to add to your mini first aid kit:
+Here are some basic first aid supplies to add to your EDC:

 - Adhesive bandages

 - Medical tape